sveltekit-rfc-starter Svelte Themes

 Features

-• Authentication: OAuth providers powered by Arctic (secure PKCE, state, nonce)
+• Authentication: OAuth providers powered by Arctic (secure PKCE, state, nonce) + Password authentication

-• Authorization-ready: session primitives and guards you can extend
+• Authorization-ready: Session primitives and guards you can extend

 • Data layer: Drizzle ORM with type-safe schema and migrations

-• UI: Tailwind v4 + shadcn-svelte (preconfigured)
+• UI Components: Tailwind v4 + shadcn-svelte (preconfigured) with responsive layouts

-• Deploy anywhere: adapters (Vercel/Netlify), Docker, or any Node host
+• Deploy anywhere: Adapters (Vercel/Netlify), Docker, or any Node host

 Tech Stack